jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 Property: originAutnum

-Description: The server supports the IP search based on the origin autonomous system number of an associated ROA.
+Description: The server supports the IP search based on the origin autonomous system number of an associated RPKI ROA.

 Registrant Name: IETF